Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

         - **Objective**: predict `pAction` and rank items by it
         - **Training data**: impression data (L2 engagements)
         - **Features**: now we can use a rich set of request features (user + context), item features, and cross features; many companies also include expensive but effective features such as user engagement history for sequence models
-        - **Model architectures**: most companies still use DLRM-style models with feature processing (normalization numeric features and pass them through MLP; look up embedding features and project them; pass sequence features to a Transformer module; concatenate outputs), feature interaction (based on MLP/CNN/RNN, attention, explicit cross networks, or a combination of them), and feature transformation layers (e.g., expert sub-networks each processing features in its own way and gating networks leveraging expert outputs for each task)
+        - **Model architectures**: while Generative Recommendation is being hyped everywhere (and I {{< backlink "generative_recommendation" "wrote" >}} about it with great curiosities), most companies still use DLRM-style models with feature processing (normalize numeric features and pass them through an MLP; look up embedding features and project them to desired dimensions; pass sequence features to a Transformer module 👉 concatenate outputs), feature interaction (use MLP/CNN/RNN, attention, explicit cross networks, or throw a kitchen sink at the problem like [DHEN](https://arxiv.org/abs/2203.11014)), and feature transformation layers (e.g., expert sub-networks each process features in its own way and gating networks leverage expert outputs for each task).
-        - **Objectives**: most modern L2 ranking models predict multiple `pAction` that matter to the system; for each prediction, we can use pointwise loss, pairwise loss, or listwise loss for training 👉 for ads ranking, pointwise loss is most common since it's easy to calibrate; search often uses listwise loss to optimize for the list order
+        - **Objectives**: most modern L2 ranking models predict multiple `pAction` that matter to the system; for each prediction, we can use pointwise loss, pairwise loss, or listwise loss for training 👉 for ads ranking, pointwise loss is most common since it's easy to calibrate; search often uses pairwise or listwise loss to optimize for order.
 4. **Deep dives**: discuss glossed-over key details, such as how to scale the system (e.g., vertical scaling, sharding, caching, replication + load balancing), how to handle positional bias, cold start, data drifts, and so on.
 Usually the interviewer will prompt you.

 Above is just a skeleton.
 I find ML model design interview outcomes to be highly dependent on the interviewer.
 If the interviewer doesn't work on RecSys or is inexperienced, the experience can be excruciating --- the interviewer may over-index on structure and question your choices or explanations when they come from actual practice that the interviewer isn't familiar with.
 An experienced interviewer, by contrast, will let you skip unimportant parts and dive into the interesting components, asking how you handle tricky situations in day-to-day work or how the industry typically approaches them.
 Those conversations are lovely.
 I've only run into the former type once or twice; in those cases, I know I won't join the team.